azsdksupext-vh-msft/azsdk-docs/01-Subscription-Security/Readme.md

         - ContactEmails should be a comma-separated list of emails (e.g., 'abc@microsoft.com, def.microsoft.com')
         - ContactPhone should be a single phone number (e.g., '425-882-8080' or '+91-98765-43210' or '+1-425-882-8080')

 While running command, you may get message that configuration in your subscription is already up to date.
-You can pass '-Force' parameter to the command, it removes/overwrites previously configured AzSDK artifacts in the subscription such as alerts, RBAC, ARM policies, etc. It also *overwrites* the contact emails and contact phone previously set in Azure Security Center.
+You can pass `-Force` parameter to the command, it overwrites and reconfigures AzSDK artifacts in the subscription such as alerts, RBAC, ARM policies, etc. It also *overwrites* the contact emails and contact phone previously set in Azure Security Center.